pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 ## Excess deaths: Pre-Covid

-This step is not strictly necessary, but we can apply the excess deaths formula to the models' predictions for the `pre` period.
+This step is not strictly necessary, but we can apply the excess deaths formula to the models' retrodictions for the `pre` period.
 This is useful because we can examine how good the model is.

 ```{code-cell} ipython3
 :tags: [hide-input]